theodoreOnzGit/archlinuxBootstrapInstallWithConfig/Config1_developmentEnvironment/README.md

 ```

-So, to add openmcbin to the path variable:
+So, to add openmcfiles to the path variable:

 ```
-export PATH="${PATH}:$HOME/Documents/research/openmcbin/bin"
+export PATH="${PATH}:$HOME/Documents/research/openmcfiles/bin"
 ```